DSL vs. Cable vs. Fiber: What's the Best Wired Internet?

 The main downsides to fiber internet are its limited availability and higher cost.
 Fiber infrastructure is expensive to install and maintain, restricting its presence primarily to metropolitan and urban areas, leaving rural regions less likely to have access.
 Additionally, fiber internet plans are more costly than DSL and cable.

-Does weather affect fiber internet?
+Does the weather affect fiber internet?

 Weather generally does not affect fiber internet because the connection uses light signals transmitted through glass or plastic fibers.
-These signals are immune to electromagnetic interference and weather conditions such as rain, wind and electrical storms.
+These signals are immune to electromagnetic interference and weather conditions such as rain, wind, and electrical storms.
 This resilience to adverse weather conditions ensures a stable and reliable internet connection, unlike traditional copper-based systems that can suffer from signal degradation and outages during severe weather.

 Is DSL good enough for Netflix?